Intended Audience: Faculty and Staff

 Record Copies

-Record copies are the official state records that are kept on file as original or master copies and these are maintained by the institution for the total retention period.
-These records are subject to the Retention Schedule and must be disposed of in a timely manner as per the retention schedule.
+Record copies are the official state records that are kept on file as original or master copies, and these are maintained by the institution for the total retention period.
+These records are subject to the Retention Schedule and must be disposed of promptly as per the retention schedule.
 Failure to do so will result in non-compliance.
 These records require internal approval before they can be disposed of.
-Record Destruction form and Record Disposition log must be completed before any disposition can take place.
+The Record Destruction form and the Record Disposition log must be completed before any disposition can take place.

 Convenience Copy

-This is a copy of a records that is already being held by other offices or departments.
+This is a copy of a record that is already being held by other offices or departments.

 Transitory Records

 These are records that have temporary usefulness and are needed only for a limited time for the completion of a particular action.
-These records are not essential to documentation of agency functions.
+These records are not essential to the documentation of agency functions.
 Departments should establish a procedure for disposing of this type of record.
-These records are not integral part of any record series and are not listed in the Record Retention Schedule and hence they can be disposed of without prior approval.
+These records are not an integral part of any record series and are not listed in the Record Retention Schedule; hence, they can be disposed of without prior approval.
 Disposal of these records is not required to be documented through destruction sign-offs or in record disposition logs.
 Examples of Transitory Records include:

-- Temporary Information such as routing slips, memos, notes, telephone messages that have short term value.
+- Temporary Information, such as routing slips, memos, notes, and telephone messages that have short-term value.

 - Draft documents and working materials.

-- Incoming letters or memorandum of transmittal that add nothing of substance and have no future value.
+- Incoming letters or memoranda of transmittal that add nothing of substance and have no future value.

 - Other routine information used for communication, but not for the documentation, of any specific action.